 You can also consider closing the game, deleting it from your Steam client and then re-installing it.
 The good news is that you can usually fix your Steam game by running through the steps below.

 These are the most common ways you can fix Steam saying that game processes are still running when they aren’t.
 In this article, we’ll cover some of the different methods in detail you can utilise in order to fix this issue.

-The first method for solving the issue is restarting your device.
-This will help reboot the Steam application and any relevant data, whilst also ensuring that any corrupt and missing files aren’t causing this game running issue.
+This will also ensure that any corrupt and missing files aren’t causing this game running issue.

 Go to Start menu > Power Button > Restart.

 Then, try opening Steam to see if it’s still saying the game is running.
 This is also the easiest way to fix the Steam library locked error.